JayRKyd/genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - try and provide a non--nested bulleted list
 - talk about the vocabulary but try to leave out the japanese words because the students can refer to the vocabulary table.
 - reference the <file>considerations_examples.xml</file> for good structure examples

+## Teacher Tests

+Please read this file so you can see more examples to provide better output

+- reference the <file>spanish-teaching-test.md</file>